 As I’ve always stated before, your personal finances are your own; and not one is alike.
 The same goes for the way you live your frugal life.

 Many readers left amazing tips, and others felt the need to make others think that our frugal Christmas was terrible on our children and us.

 They assumed that a frugal Christmas meant a bad Christmas one that affected our kids and ruined memories.

-Though I appreciate their concern, I will have everyone know that my family is doing well and are also content during Christmas time.
+Though I appreciate their concern, I will have everyone know that my family is doing well and are also content at Christmas time.

 Though our goals are to help others financially, we want you to create your own beautiful holiday memories with your loved ones!